 It sounds easy in theory, but it requires a massive amount of collaboration and communications.
 When we are all under deadlines, this is not something we can do on a continuous basis unless it’s mandated by the top or there is a process in place to facilitate it, which is what I talk in-depth in my book.

 I simply wanted to challenge myself to write another marketing related topic.
 Then, I looked inward and asked myself what experience and learning I have that I can share from my 20 years of corporate experience.
 So, what was it?
 Oh, what about my experience of supporting the indirect and direct sales teams?
 We all know how hard it is to support them, and I learned so much from them.
 They also learned from me about the evolution of digital marketing and how to use social media to their advantage.
 So, it was a win-win.

 Originally, the topic was how marketing could better support the sales teams.
 In a way, we, marketers, are enabling sales.
 So, it morphed into the realm of sales enablement.

 Most sales enablement books are written by sales consultants, sales professionals, or sales trainers.
 This book was written by a marketer for marketers.
 If you are a marketer, it provides additional ideas for how you can better support your sales team.
-If you are a salesperson, sales ops or sales enablement manager, it helps you to get inside your marketers’ heads and know what to ask for.
+In case you are a salesperson, sales ops or sales enablement manager, it helps you to get inside your marketers’ heads and know what to ask for.

-So, here is another idea to share with you.
+Here is another idea to share with you.
 If you read the book and find nothing relevant that can apply to your marketing or sales roles, please schedule a call with me.
 I want to understand your challenges and see what I can do for you, OK?

 Again, send me your marketing questions or thoughts via Twitter @pamdidner